kubernetes/ingress-gce/examples/deployment/README.md

 Note: __all GCE/GKE clusters already have an Ingress controller running on the master.
-The only reason to deploy another GCE controller is if you want to debug or otherwise observe its operation (eg via kubectl logs).__
+The only reason to deploy another GCE controller is if you want to debug or otherwise observe its operation via logs.__

 __Before deploying another one in your cluster, make sure you disable the master controller.__